 Read More Leaps of Logic and Faith versus Evolution Science

 Though “immune system” is a familiar term, there is still much to be learned about how our bodies defend against diseases.

-Though we spend almost a third of our lives asleep, sleep science did not really begin till 1953, the same year the structure of DNA was discovered.
+Sleep science did not really begin till 1953, the same year the structure of DNA was discovered.